Deadlifts are awesome, anyone can agree with that. They are considered to be the ultimate test in overall body strength.

 It is recommended that, when doing deadlifts on back day, you don’t take the movement to muscle failure.
 The best way to incorporate deadlifts for this day is to do lower reps and go heavier.
-It’s best to deadlifts only once a week or even less, as the lower back, with its large amount of tendinous tissue, is one of the slowest area of the body to recover.
+It’s best to deadlifts only once a week or even less, like the lower back, with its large amount of tendinous tissue, is one of the slowest areas of the body to recover.

 Speaking of deadlifts, let’s see the steps to a proper form and execution: